Basic Access - Industrial Scaffold Builder

 - Must be able to tolerate outside climate conditions.

 The scope for Basic Access is specific to a newly employed scaffold builder.
 Therefore, the training and certification does not produce an OSHA defined “competent person” nor teach and evaluate advanced construction techniques.
-This is a gateway course which allows non-experienced or newly hired employees enter the workforce and establish a solid base to career development.
+This is a gateway course allows non-experienced or newly hired employees enter the workforce and establish a solid base to career development.

 What do I do if I fail the examination?